 Testimony, whether by an accused or by any other witness, does not operate as a waiver of the accuser's or the witness' privilege against self-incrimination with respect to matters related only to credibility.

 Rule 609.
-Impeachment by Evidence of Conviction of Crime (This rule applies only to witnesses with prior convictions.)
+Impeachment by Evidence of Conviction of Crime or Adjudication of Delinquency (This rule applies only to witnesses with prior convictions or delinquency adjudications.)
+(AMENDED)